mapluisch/CV-DetectBottleCaps/README.md

  3. runs inference on the still frame
  4. detects and annotates any matching bottle caps (face-down/face-up/deformed)

- I've trained my model using YOLOv4-tiny using ~500 images for training.
+ I've trained my model using YOLOv4-tiny using ~500 images for training (~200 originally turned into ~500 using image augmentation).
  ## Dependencies
- OpenCV-Python
+- OpenCV-Python

- Python3
+- Python3

  ## Install / Run
 Simply clone this repo or download + unzip.
 Then, simply run